BDX-town/Mangane/docs/architecture/ERROR_RECOVERY_AUTHORITY_DRIFT_GATE.md

 `componentDidCatch` records the thrown error and component stack, then asynchronously loads Bowser.
 Production suppresses the error text and browser details.
 Development exposes error plus component-stack text in a selectable textarea and copies through `document.execCommand('copy')`.

-The user-facing emergency action currently:
+The user-facing emergency action now:

-1. synchronously clears all `localStorage` and `sessionStorage` for the origin;
-2. invokes `KVStore.clear()` without awaiting or observing its result;
-3. only prevents the link's default navigation when service workers are supported;
+1. always prevents the reset link's default navigation;
+2. cancels and clears the global React Query client;
+3. clears origin `localStorage`, `sessionStorage` and the configured localForage/IndexedDB store;
+4. deletes every visible Cache Storage entry;
-4. attempts to unregister every service-worker registration;
+5. closes native notifications, unsubscribes push and unregisters every visible service-worker registration;
-5. navigates to `/` whether unregistration succeeds or fails.
+6. repeats the authoritative storage clearing after asynchronous worker/cache cleanup to remove late writes;
+7. navigates through the configured frontend basename.

-The action is labeled as clearing cookies and browser data, but this source does not explicitly clear cookies or Cache Storage.
+Every stage is awaited, time-bounded and failure-isolated.
+The sanitized report contains only step names and completed, failed or timed-out status.
+The action is still labeled as clearing cookies and browser data, but it does not explicitly expire cookies.

 ## Security and reliability boundary

-A passing gate does **not** prove deterministic sensitive-state purge.
+A passing gate does **not** prove interruption-proof sensitive-state purge.
 Bootstrap failures before React mount are outside this boundary.
-IndexedDB clearing can race navigation, Cache Storage is not explicitly cleared, service-worker failures are collapsed into navigation, and origin-wide storage clearing is not account- or instance-scoped.

-The hard-coded `/` destination also does not honor `FE_SUBDIRECTORY`, so subdirectory deployments require explicit recovery conformance.
+A timed-out browser operation may continue after navigation, browser termination may interrupt the final pass, object URLs created outside the required tracked registry cannot be enumerated by browser APIs, and origin-wide clearing is deliberately broader than account/instance removal.

 Non-production diagnostics may contain private content in error messages or component stacks.
 Later observability work must establish redaction before any remote capture or sharing.

 ## Required later remediation

 - replace the misleading clear-cookies wording with an exact, tested recovery contract;
-- await and verify all asynchronous purge operations;
-- enumerate and clear the required Cache Storage, worker, notification, query-cache, Redux, object-URL, and persistent-store surfaces;
+- provide durable recovery journaling that can resume an interrupted origin reset before ordinary hydration;
+- verify worker, notification, Cache Storage and IndexedDB behavior in real browsers;
 - bind recovery to account, instance, deployment, and storage-schema generations;
-- use basename-aware navigation and define rollback behavior;
 - provide pre-mount bootstrap recovery;
 - replace deprecated copy behavior with an accessible Clipboard API path and explicit failure feedback;
 - add adversarial tests proving no stale response or worker can repopulate cleared state.

 ## Enforcement

 `node scripts/check-error-recovery-authority-inventory.js` validates every manifest field and executable source evidence after comments are removed.
-Focused dependency-free tests prove inert evidence, purge drift, root-boundary removal, navigation drift, and blocker removal fail closed.
+Focused dependency-free tests prove inert evidence, purge drift, awaited IndexedDB cleanup, root-boundary removal, navigation drift, and blocker removal fail closed.
+Jest tests prove ordering, failure isolation, timeouts, final-pass cleanup and concurrent-reset deduplication.
 The dedicated workflow and Architecture inventory workflow both run with read-only permissions.